-The Association for Gerontology Education in Social Work (AGESW), with support from the Gerontological Society of America (GSA), will begin accepting applications for its Pre-Dissertation Fellows Program on February 15, 2023.
-The application deadline is June 1, 2023.
+The Association for Gerontology Education in Social Work (AGESW), with support from the Gerontological Society of America (GSA), will begin accepting applications for its Pre-Dissertation Fellows Program on March 1, 2024.
+The application deadline is June 1, 2024.

-The mission of the AGESW Pre-Dissertation Fellows Program is to provide doctoral students committed to the field of aging with the training and mentoring necessary to prepare them for a career as a gerontological social work faculty member.
+The mission of the Pre-Dissertation Fellows Program is to provide doctoral students committed to the field of aging with the training and mentoring necessary to prepare them for a career as a gerontological social work faculty member.

 Program Eligibility